-- Your GP, optometrist or other specialist doctor can provide you with a referral to see us.
-Optometrist and GP referrals are valid for 12 months from date of issue.
-A referral from a specialist is valid for 3 months.
+- A referral letter from a GP or Optometrist is valid for 12 months from the date of your first consultation with Dr Kuzniarz.
+A referral letter from a Specialist is valid for 3 months.

 - Medicare, Pension or DVA card